Sony A900 versus Sony A9

 - More modern: Reflects 8 years and 7 months of technical progress since the A900 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the A9 is the clear winner of the contest (14 : 5 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+If the count of relative strengths (bullet points above) is taken as a measure, the A9 is the clear winner of the contest (14 : 5 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

 |Sony A900 (⇒ rgt)||90/100 HiRec||HiRec||4.5/5||4/5||5/5||2008||2,999||discont.||check|